AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 While I'd expect this to matter, again, I doubt this alone would contribute hugely to language difficulty.

 Another significant result can be seen with suppletion.
-This is a phenomina whereby two paradigms within a language creates irregularities within the language on their interface.
-The most accesible example is go vs. went.
-Both go and the now archaic "wende" (meaning the same thing as go) ended up ocupying the same semantic territory.
+This is a phenomenon whereby two paradigms within a language creates irregularities within the language on their interface.
+The most accessible example is "go" vs. "went".
+Both go and the, now-archaic, "wende" (meaning the same thing as go) ended up occupying the same semantic territory.
 Nowadays, most of "wende"'s cognates are gone, but "went" remains.
-It's common for such irregularies to form across tense and aspect lines.
+It's common for such irregularities to form across tense and aspect lines.

 <div style="text-align:center" TITLE="Hours Needed to Learn Language by Suppletion According to Tense and Aspect"><img src="../img/AHQSSRADDL/suppletion.png" /></div>